cloudflare/boringtun/README.md

 - Library only: `cargo build --lib --release --target $(TARGET_TRIPLE)`
 - Executable: `cargo build --release`

 By default the executable is placed in the `./target/release` folder.
-You can copy it to `/usr/local/bin` or modify `PATH` accordingly.
+You can copy it to `/usr/local/bin`, modify your `PATH` variable, or install it using `cargo install --bin wireguard-cf --path .`.

 In addition the repository contains benchmarks for the cryptographic primitives used by the library.
 You can run them using: `cargo run --release --example benchmarks`.